-We started in October with a candy board to showcase the trick-or-treater’s dream haul.
-In December, we crafted a board of Peppermint Bark and holiday cookies.
-February featured a Valentine’s Day board of hearts and chocolates.
-March inspired an Easter board of foil-wrapped eggs and jelly beans.
+In September and October, the focus is on a candy board to showcase the trick-or-treater’s dream haul.
+In December, we go for a board of Peppermint Bark and holiday cookies.
+February features a Valentine’s Day board of hearts and chocolates.
+March inspires an Easter board of foil-wrapped eggs and jelly beans.
 Well, you get the picture!
 Every month, every holiday, every celebration brings its own unique opportunity for a showstopping, perfectly crafted, sweet tooth-aching masterpiece.
-Now we approach every board as a clean slate—just waiting for the build of our next special occasion sensation.
+We approach every board as a clean slate—just waiting for the build of our next special occasion sensation.
 For our tips on creating a standout candy board, keep reading.

 1. Choose a neutral background.

 Since you’re aiming for lots of colorful candy additions to your board, keep the surface of your platter as simple and neutral as possible.
-We chose something bright to match the intensity of colors—a white marble pedestal—but a slate serving board or well-kept wooden cutting board would work, too.
+We choose something bright to match the intensity of colors—a white marble pedestal—but a slate serving board or well-kept wooden cutting board works, too.

 2. When selecting candy, aim for as many different colors as you can.

-Don’t fret if you haven’t got every single color, or even if you have repeat colors.
-For instance, red, orange and purple all made recurring appearances on our candy plate, and seeing them in different spots helped to unify the entire concept.
+Don’t fret if you don’t have every single color, or even if you have repeat colors.
+For instance, red, orange and purple on our halloween board and white, red and chocolate on our holiday board all make recurring appearances, and seeing them in different spots helps unify the entire concept.